Deployment Guide

 • Google: https://your-app.vercel.app/api/auth/callback/google

-• Check browser console for CORS errors
+• Check the browser console for CORS errors

 "Build failed"